Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 Food sources of vitamin D

-Without sun exposure the optimal blood level of vitamin D of 50-99 ng/ml for an adult requires 5,000 - 7,000 IU per day from supplementation or food./p>
+Without sufficient sun exposure the optimal blood level of vitamin D of 50-99 ng/ml for an adult requires 5,000-7,000 IU per day from supplementation and / or from food.

-The best food sources of vitamin D are wild (not farmed) oily fish like salmon, mackerel, and sardines and cod liver oil.
+The best food sources of vitamin D are wild (not farmed) oily fish like cod, tuna, salmon, mackerel and sardines.
 Other food sources include free-range eggs, free-range meat, and fresh or sun-dried mushrooms.
-However, the non-fish sources contain so little vitamin D that you would have to eat ridiculous quantities to get sufficient (for example, forty free-range eggs per day).
-Very little vitamin D is naturally present in our food, especially for those who consume a modern, processed food diet or for people who avoid animal-based foods.
+However, the non-fish foods contain so little vitamin D that you would have to eat ridiculous quantities to get sufficient vitamin D (for example, forty free-range eggs per day).
+In summary, little vitamin D is naturally present in our food, especially for those who consume a modern, processed food diet or for people who avoid animal-based foods.

 Vitamin D supplementation